Stay connected has been saved

 Guidance on how to ramp up your networking efforts during a career change

 One of the most effective ways of making a career change is by leveraging the network of professional contacts you’ve built up over the years as an experienced professional.
-To help you understand how to fully utilize your network during this transition, Experienced Recruiting Manager Erika Girard, Deloitte Services LP, offers some perspective to consider.
+To help you understand how to fully utilize your network during this transition, our recruiters have offered some perspective to consider.

 Question: What advice would you give someone who, perhaps, hasn’t had to rely on networking to secure job leads or professional contacts?
 What might be a good first step for the individual?